The first day of school is coming up soon, and you want to be prepared for students when they walk through the door.

 Ask students to write in each section things that they love in general OR provide specific topics such as…

-- All the things I love about my family
+• All the things I love about my family

-- All the things I love about school
+• All the things I love about school

-- All the things I love about myself
+• All the things I love about myself

-Afterwards, they may decorate their hearts.
+Afterward, they decorate their hearts.

-13. Draft a Letter to the Teacher Introducing Yourself.
+13. Draft a Letter to the Teacher.

 Students draft a letter to the teacher introducing themselves.